- Special Projects

 Advocacy in Action is the NJCDD’s monthly email newsletter.

-Are you looking to stay informed about important news in New Jersey’s developmental disabilities community?
+Are you looking to stay informed about important news about New Jersey’s developmental disabilities community?
 Would you like updates from the New Jersey Council on Developmental Disabilities?
 Look no further!
-The NJCDD is pleased to present our monthly e-newsletter, Advocacy in Action!
+The NJCDD presents Advocacy in Action, our monthly e-newsletter.

-With a new edition released each month, the NJCDD’s Advocacy in Action e-newsletter provides important announcements and event updates for the Council’s programs, grants, and special initiatives, as well as key information about public policies and other news items happening in the developmental disabilities community around New Jersey.
+The NJCDD’s Advocacy in Action e-newsletter provides important announcements and updates about the Council’s programs, grants, and special initiatives.
+It also includes key information about public policies and other news items happening in the New Jersey developmental disabilities community.

 Sign up today!
 We look forward to connecting with you!